dimarudik/bublik/README.md

 select status, count(*), round(100 / sum(count(*)) over() * count(*),2) pct
     from dba_parallel_execute_chunks where task_owner = 'ORAOWNER' group by  status;
 ```

+## 2. PostgreSQL To PostgreSQL
+The objective is to migrate two tables (TABLE1 and TABLE2) from one PostgreSQL database to another.